 Kiernan’s eyebrows and mouth both collapsed downward, his grandfatherly kindness replaced by pointed frustration, as if he suspected she was being purposefully difficult.
 “How did the three of you, normally all good students, end up in such a situation?”

 Sebastien sighed mournfully.
 “I’m not sure what happened before I got there.
-Tanya and Newton had been together.
-And obviously, by the time I arrived, Newton was already…” She trailed off with a small, pained sound, like a wounded animal, bringing a hand to her tightening throat with an expression of distress.
+And obviously, by the time I arrived, Newton was already…” She trailed off with a small, pained sound like a wounded animal, and brought a hand to her tightening throat with an expression of distress.
 “I’m sorry.
-I’m really not able to talk about it.
-The vow makes it impossible.
-My throat closes up as if I’m having an allergic reaction.”
+I’m really unable to talk about it.
+The vow makes my throat close up.”

-Kiernan patted her sympathetically on the shoulder, but didn’t cease his questions.
+Kiernan patted her shoulder but continued his questions.
 “But you did encounter the Raven Queen.
 She was also there by the time you arrived, I’m told.”

-Sebastien nodded.
-“I didn’t know it was her, at the time.”
+Sebastien grimaced.
+“I didn’t know it was her at the time.”

 “I’ve heard that she gave you a blessing.”